FOREX-Dollar heads for worst week in over a year amid political uncertainty

 By Dion Rabouin

-for its worst week since April 2016 against a basket of major
+Friday for its worst week since April 2016 against a basket of

 The dollar index, which tracks the greenback against a